Gambit (Marvel Comics): Publication history

 Gambit has starred in three ongoing series.
-The first, which lasted 25 issues and two annuals, ran from February 1999 to February 2001.
-The second lasted 12 issues and ran from Nov.
-2004 to Aug.
-2005.
-The third series lasted 17 issues, from Aug.
-2012 to Sept.
-2013.
+The first, X-Men: Gambit, which lasted 25 issues and two annuals, ran from December 1998 to February 2001.
+The second, Astonishing X-Men: Gambit, lasted 12 issues and ran from November 2004 to August 2005.
+The third series, Gambit: King of Thieves, lasted 17 issues, from August 2012 to September 2013.

 Additionally, Gambit & the X-Ternals, published in 1995, featured a group of renegade mutants led by Gambit who has been living on the edge of law during the "Age of Apocalypse" storyline.
 In 2009, Gambit's past was explored in the one-shot X-Men Origins: Gambit.
-In 2010, the one-shot "Curse of the Mutants: Storm & Gambit" was released.
+In 2010, the one-shot Curse of the Mutants: Storm & Gambit was released.
 In June 2011, he began co-starring in X-Men: Legacy.

 It was announced at the C2E2 convention by Marvel Comics that in August 2012 Gambit gets his own solo series that takes him back to his roots as a charismatic, cool, mutant master thief, written by James Asmus and drawn by Clay Mann.
 When asked about the upcoming series Asmus was quoted saying "This book focuses on the two most important aspects of Gambit: #1 that he's sexy, and #2 that he's the preeminent bad-ass thief of the Marvel Universe."
 Marvel canceled the series at issue #17.

 Gambit was one of the principal characters in the 2013 series All-New X-Factor written by Peter David and drawn by Carmine Di Giandomenico.
 The series was cancelled after issue #20, with David suggesting it would be some time before Marvel would consider featuring Gambit in a leading role again due to a persistently low sales record in this and previous titles.

 In October 2017, Gambit co-starred in his own comic with his love interest Rogue titled Rogue and Gambit, which was released in 2018.